When to plant zinnia seeds – for a bold and beautiful show

 How long do zinnias take to bloom from seed?

-Zinnias take around two month to bloom from seed, although the timing does vary according to the weather conditions.
+Zinnias take around two months to bloom from seed, although the timing does vary according to the weather conditions.
 As zinnias are annuals, they won’t come back the following year, but you can collect the seeds from your plants and then follow our guidelines on when to plant zinnia seeds for a brilliant display next year.
+See our guide on how to keep zinnias blooming for tips and tricks to keep your plants flowering.